scripsi/xmasort/README.md

 Visualising this sort method was difficult.
 Trying to represent the collapsing rows of the abacus just made it too frenetic, so in the end I settled for blanking out the randomised LEDs one-by-one as they were extracted into the two-dimensional array, and then lighting them again in the sorted order.

 I also added some code to to respond to button presses so that the speed of the animation could be changed using the A and B buttons on the Plasma 2040.

+## Fifth Day: Pancake sort

+**On the fifth day of Christmas**, I was inspired by the morning's breakfast pancakes to try [Pancake sort](https://en.wikipedia.org/wiki/Pancake_sorting).
+This represents the unsorted array as a stack of unevenly-sized pancakes.
+A spatula can be inserted into the stack at any point and used to flip a group of pancakes upside-down.
+Repeated flips are used to sort the stack of pancakes into size order.
+The more challenging, "burnt" pancake sort imagines that the pancakes are burnt on one side and all the burnt sides must be sorted in the same orientation.
+However, my implementation is of a "simple" pancake sort, where it doesn't matter which way the pancakes end up --- LEDs don't have a right or wrong way round, after all!

+The LED animation shows sections of LEDs being swapped around as the spatula flips them into a sorted rainbow.